 Quitting or failing to meet the standards is common.
 Injuries are common as well.
 However, if you have never failed to meet the standard and have earned a good track record as a team player, often injuries will be given time to heal and a candidate can be rolled into the next class versus being dropped from the class.
 Sometimes, injuries from pure bad luck or from under preparation can yield negative results that no longer allow you to stay in training.
 Whether you quit, failed to meet the standard, or were medically dropped from the course, dealing with this defeat is hard.
 But with some reframing and learning from the situation, you can come back stronger and try again or move on to bigger and great challenges in life.

-There is a mindset that is required to Defeating the Quit Demon and opposing thoughts can emerge into our minds when the days turn into night and it is cold, dark, wet, and sandy.
-However, most people 9up to 75-80%) have a change of heart, lose their focus, or forget their “WHY” and make a decision to quit instead of continuing on with the program.
+There is a mindset that is required to Defeating the Quit Demon and opposing thoughts can emerge into our minds when the days turn into night and it is cold, dark, wet and sandy.
+However, 75-80% of people have a change of heart, lose their focus, or forget their “WHY” and make a decision to quit instead of continuing on with the program.
 Since this goal of getting TO and THROUGH selection can take years to develop, quitting can be a devastating moment to many who feel they failed or were too weak at the moment of mental and physical challenge.
 Regardless of why we fail, getting over failure for people who may have never failed or quit anything in their lives can be a live altering experience – for the good or bad.

 In fact, one of the officers in my BUD/S class who quit is now a Rear Admiral in the Surface Navy with a beautiful wife and family.
 Life went on for him and he is excelling.
 Others have become doctors, lawyers, entrepreneurs, and some are serving in the highest levels of our military and government.